alan-turing-institute/scivision/docs/model_repository_template.md

 When viewing the model in [sci.vision](https://sci.vision/#/model-grid) a model thumbnail is required.
 The thumbnail can be an interesting image explaining the model and that catches the attention of the Scivision user (creativity encouraged!).

-- It must be a 256x256 PNG or JPEG file
+- It must be a 256x256 JPEG file
 - The file name should be the name of the model as in the catalog

 .. _api: